UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/Place_based_intro.md

 UK LLC has 4 different place-based permission flags.
 These include flags specifying if the study approves that:

-a.
-'Geocoding_Permission' : address data can be geocoded to property, postcode level, or not at all;
+**a.
+'Geocoding_Permission':** address data can be geocoded to property, postcode level, or not at all;

-b.
-'Small_Area_Permission' : place-based information can be linked using encrypted LSOA and higher-level indicators originating from linked sources;
+**b.
+'Small_Area_Permission':** place-based information can be linked using encrypted LSOA and higher-level indicators originating from linked sources;

-c.
-'Environment_Permission' : LLC can generally link different sources of natural and built environment subject to prior notification via Vanguard/email;
+**c.
+'Environment_Permission':** LLC can generally link different sources of natural and built environment subject to prior notification via Vanguard/email;

-d.
-'Property_Level_Permission' : LLC can generally link different sources of property-level data subject to prior-notification to each LPS.
+**d.
+'Property_Level_Permission':** LLC can generally link different sources of property-level data subject to prior-notification to each LPS.

-Example permissions for specific datasets:
+## Example permissions for specific datasets

 *Please note: In order to link to datasets relating to the built and natural environment, permission flag C is required alongside an additional permission flag(s) to outline which geographic level you would like to link at.
 To link at Lower Super Output Area/equivalent also select permission flag B. If you would like to link to environmental datasets at property level, select permission flags A (geocoding) and D (property level).*

 · Air pollution (modelled by University of Leicester): A, C, D, Leicester geocodes the addresses and then allocates nationally modelled spatial exposure estimates.